NIXKnight/Ansible-Docker-Container/README.md

 # **Ansible-Docker-Container**

-Ansible role for deploying a Docker container.
+Ansible role for deploying a Docker containers.

 ## **License**